Cyprus-XRPL-Hackathon/Whistler/README.md

 ### Our solution
 The power of Ripple and Cryptography allow us to provide the following:
 1. Mathematical certainty that no third party can access your reports.
-2. Anonym0us access to the whistleblowing service thanks to Ripple.
+2. Anonymous access to the whistleblowing service thanks to Ripple.
 3. GDPR compliant: data is safe.
 4. Can allow arbitrary & custom anonymous access control.